maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ### Mobvious

-For an alternative to Mobylette we we use a gem called [Mobvious][].
-It is a rack-based solution and easy to set up, and highly configurable and versatile in on how you detect mobile requests:
+For an alternative to Mobylette we will try a gem called [Mobvious][].
+It is a rack-based solution, easy to set up, and highly configurable.
+It is also versatile in on how you detect mobile requests:

 1. User-Agent sniffing
 2. URL pattern matching
 3. Remembering a user's manual choice

+In other words it gives us more options, although we will only be experimenting with the first.

 #### Set Up

-Here are the steps we will use to configure Mobvious for our needs:
+Here are the steps we will follow to configure Mobvious for our needs:

 *Step 1:* Copy all the [base-mobile][] files from the mobvious folder and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.